FEATURED CREDIT CARDS

 6. Instant decision: Ally can provide an application decision in as little as 60 seconds.
 In some cases, the application may be pending if additional information is needed.

-3. After approval
+3. After Approval

 • Card delivery: If approved, your physical card will be sent to you by mail, typically arriving within 7 to 10 business days.